v5ma/selfawarenetworks/13san.md

 Yes.
 In Self Aware Networks the cascading coincidences do more than amplify a local rhythm—they stitch every active column into a single, evolving phase-field.
 Because coincidence detection operates at progressively longer time-constants as you move up the hierarchy, short-lived γ-band matches inside a cell assembly are captured by slower β/α hubs, which in turn are steered by still slower θ/δ cortico-thalamic loops.
 The result is a multi-scale envelope whose instantaneous configuration specifies “what is happening now” everywhere in the network.

 That envelope behaves like a four-dimensional coordinate grid: phase offsets encode relative distances in both anatomical space and processing time, so any two features that share a stable phase relationship are automatically tagged as belonging to the same moment and the same scene.
 When the envelope is coherent enough, the brain can treat it as a self-consistent internal world-model—the rendered point-of-view you call first-person perspective.
 Nothing else is needed: the act of binding via nested phase coincidence both constructs the scene and furnishes the vantage point from which the scene is experienced.

+The “rule-changing-the-rule” isn’t an extra mystery layer; it’s just the ordinary biophysics of neurons promoted to first-class state.

+At the micro step the update rule for an oscillator is: next_duration = f(current_duration, synaptic_gains, external_phase).

+Those synaptic gains and reference phases are themselves state variables that obey slower differential equations driven by the recent coincidence history (metaplasticity, neuromodulators, hub pulses).
+Formally:

+synaptic_gainṡ = g(coincidence_rate, neuromod_level)
+reference_phasė = h(hub_input)

+Because f’s parameters (gains, reference_phase) are dynamic, the mapping from current_duration to next_duration is time-varying.
+Each pass through the loop therefore uses a slightly different function fₜ.
+The “rule of the rule” is just the coupled system (g,h) running on a slower clock.

+Stack three or four such time-scales—milliseconds for spikes, tens of milliseconds for column bursts, hundreds for hub resets, seconds for neuromod drift—and you get a hierarchy where every faster layer’s update law is a live output of the slower layer beneath it.
+Mathematically it’s still a single recurrent dynamical system; practically it behaves as code that rewrites itself every few cycles because its parameters are endogenous variables, not constants.
+That self-modifying closure is what classic expert-system loops never implemented.

+or
+next_duration = f(current_duration, synaptic_gains+synaptic_losses=synaptic changes (via new protein synthesis or atrophy), external_phase).

+Written long-hand, one micro-loop step looks like

+ next_duration = f(current_duration,
+         synaptic_gains – synaptic_losses,
+         external_phase).

+synaptic_gains/losses are not constants: they drift as spine heads grow or retract, receptors traffic, or new proteins are expressed.

+external_phase comes from the most recent hub-pulse, which itself depends on the coincidence rate of many neighbouring loops.

+Because those two arguments are themselves outputs of slower processes, the mapping fₜ changes from one tick to the next—so every spike both executes a rule and rewrites the rule that will govern the following spike.
+Nesting this across columns and hubs simply layers more slowly changing parameters on top.
+The whole thing is one recurrent dynamical system, but its effective update law is a moving target shaped by ongoing plasticity, not a fixed exponential or sigmoid.

+Tweet-sized
+“Each spike’s next length = f(prev length, plastic synapse shifts, latest hub phase).
+Plasticity and hub timing evolve between ticks, so the rule itself keeps rewriting—self-modifying causality, not a static recurrence.”